What is Counseling Services?

 Q: What should I do if I'd like to speak with a counselor about my concerns and my interest in medication?

-A: If you are not currently working with a counselor at Counseling Services and you would like to set up an appointment, the first step is to click here to make an appointment and complete the intake forms.
+A: If you are not currently working with a counselor at Counseling Services and you would like to set up an appointment, the first step is to call the office at (618)650-2842 to schedule an intake appointmnet.
 You may make an appointment in person by coming by our office between 8 a.m. and 4 p.m. to complete intake forms electronically.
 For directions, please call our office at (618) 650-2842.

 Q: What should I do if I'm already working with a counselor at Counseling Services?

 A: If you are already working with a therapist at Counseling Services, discuss your interest in medication with your counselor.
 Your counselor will decide whether or not to refer you to the psychiatrist for a psychiatric assessment.